SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Spastic paraplegia type 5A

-At least 37 mutations in the CYP7B1 gene have been found to cause spastic paraplegia type 5A.
+Genetic changes that cause disease are called pathogenic variants.
+Pathogenic variants in the CYP7B1 gene have been found to cause spastic paraplegia type 5A.
 This condition is characterized by muscle stiffness (spasticity) and severe weakness of the lower limbs (paraplegia), typically beginning in adolescence.
-Most CYP7B1 gene mutations change single protein building blocks (amino acids) in the oxysterol 7-alpha-hydroxylase enzyme.
-Such changes reduce the enzyme's activity.
-Other mutations result in a complete loss of functional enzyme.

-In the brain, a decrease in enzyme activity results in an accumulation of cholesterol and alters neurosteroid production triggered by oxysterol 7-alpha-hydroxylase.
-Abnormal levels of neurosteroids impairs cell survival, likely leading to nerve cell death.
-The abnormal buildup of cholesterol in the brain probably also contributes to the death of nerve cells.
-The loss of these cells results in the deterioration of nervous system functions (neurodegeneration) and causes the movement problems, weakness, and other signs and symptoms characteristic of spastic paraplegia type 5A.
+In the brain, a lack of functioning oxysterol 7-alpha-hydroxylase prevents the production of neurosteroids and causes cholesterols to accumulate.
+The abnormal buildup of cholesterols also occurs in the fluid that surrounds and protects the brain and spinal cord (the cerebrospinal fluid or CSF).
+This impairs nerve cell function and leads to cell death.
+Low levels of neurosteroids likely further impair nerve cell function by affecting their signaling ability.
+The loss of nerve cells results in the deterioration of nervous system functions (neurodegeneration) and causes the movement problems, weakness, and other signs and symptoms that are characteristic of spastic paraplegia type 5A.

 More About This Health Condition